 Directed by Lynne Ramsay, Die My Love is essentially a visceral descent into a fractured mind.
 Disorienting and unapologetically intense, it lingers long after the credits roll.

+A hopeful young and loving couple (Grace and Jackson) move from New York to an inherited house in the country.
 Grace tries to find her Identity with a new baby in the isolated environment.
-Yet as she begins to unravel, it's not in weakness but strength that she discovers herself anew.
+Yet as she begins to unravel, it's not in weakness but imagination, strength and a stunning untamed vivacity that she discovers herself anew.

 View Details